When teams are well-prepared, there’s always plenty of edge-of-your-seat excitement!

 Questions

 Each team is asked an equal number of questions.
-The questions are asked to the teams alternately regardless of which team gave the last correct answer.
-Questions are asked in each of the eight categories, in each round.
+The questions are asked alternately to the teams, regardless of which team gave the last correct answer.
+In each round, there will be a mix of title and author questions, as well as comprehension questions based on the characters, plots, and setting of the books.

 Answers

 The question is asked once, and then the timing will start.
-During this time, the team can ask to have the question repeated and may guess as much as they want through the Spokesperson.
+During this time, the team can request to have the question repeated through the Spokesperson, but this will cut into the allotted time to provide an answer.

-If, after 30 seconds, the team cannot answer correctly, the opposing team has a chance to answer—but they must give their answer immediately.
+If, after 30 seconds or three attempts, the team cannot answer correctly, the opposing team has a chance to answer—but they must give their answer immediately.
 The question will not be repeated for the opposing team, and they will not have any time allowance.
 If Team A has correctly given the title, then Team B may give the author (or vice versa).

 If an answer is questionable, the Moderator’s decision is final.